mozilla-platform-ops/relops-infra/virtualbox_gw_runner/README.md

 ## overview

 what it does:
+- starts worker manager in the host
+- repeats infintely (until credential expiration)
   - stops the guest VM
   - restores the VM to a snapshot
   - optimizes guest CPU and memory to use max CPU and max RAM (minus a reserve)
   - starts the guest VM
-- configures /etc/hosts on guest vm to have GCP 'metadata' entry
+  - scp's g-w dependencies to VM
-- starts worker-manager inside the guest VM
+  - starts generic-worker in the VM
-- repeats the steps above forever

 ## installation